HugoBruins/cancatchers/README.md

 - Ebyte SX1278 100mW E32-433T20DT UART LoRa transceiver.
 - A 2dBi SMA omnidirectional 433MHz antenna.
 - A buck-converter set to ±3.3V.
-- 2x 3.7V LiPo 1 cel batteries in parallel.
+- 2x 3.7V LiPo single cel batteries in parallel.
-- A master switch between batteries and microcontroller
+- A master switch between batteries and all the parts
 - A 3d printed inner and outer case.
-- A parachute made from neon pink (good visibility) parachute fabric.
+- A parachute made from neon pink 100% polyester.

-## Parts used groundstation
+## Parts used for our groundstation

 - Arduino Uno microcontroller.
 - Ebyte SX1278 100mW E32-433T20DT UART LoRa transceiver.